DevMai90/social-network-2/README.md

 Expanded on the application with the following:

-- Edit Education and Experience routes.
+- Added Edit Education functionality and routes.